-At December 31, 2017, the Uniti Towers' portfolio consisted of 227 wireless communications towers located on 20 states across the Eastern and Central regions in the United States, and 440 wireless communications towers in Latin America.
+At December 31, 2017, the Uniti Towers' portfolio consisted of 227 wireless communications towers located in 20 states across the eastern and central regions of the United States, and 440 wireless communications towers in Latin America.

-Consumer CLEC - For the year ended December 31, 2017, we recognized \$18.1 million of revenue from the Consumer CLEC Business, compared to \$22.5 million for the period for the year ended December 31, 2016.
+Consumer CLEC - For the year ended December 31, 2017, we recognized \$18.1 million of revenue from the Consumer CLEC Business, compared to \$22.5 million for the year ended December 31, 2016.
 The decrease is primarily attributable to a loss of customers during the period.
 We served approximately 28,500 customers as of December 31, 2017, a 23% decrease from 37,000 at December 31, 2016.
 The decrease in customers is due to the effects of competition and customer attrition.

-Interest Expense
+Interest Expense, net